 9. The best place for UFO-spotting near Area 51 is supposedly by a mailbox.

-According to one person who claims to have worked in Area 51 and to have seen alien technology there (whose "claims about his education and employment could not be verified," according to How Stuff Works, which raises doubts about his credibility), there's one spot in particular where he would bring people to see scheduled UFO flights: The Black Mailbox, an unassuming pair of mailboxes which is apparently a hotspot for alien action (they're located about 12 miles from Area 51).
-It was originally a single black box for owner Steve Medlin's mail, but as people who wanted to believe began to tamper with and destroy that mail (and pop in letters to aliens), Medlin was forced to put another mailbox labeled “Alien” beneath it to appease visitors and to preserve his own post.
+According to known hoaxster Robert Lazar, allegedly a former employee at Area 51, there's one spot in particular where he would bring people to see scheduled UFO flights: The Black Mailbox, an unassuming pair of mailboxes that's apparently a hotspot for alien action (they're located about 12 miles from Area 51).
+It was originally a single black box for owner Steve Medlin's mail, but as people who wanted to believe began to tamper with and destroy that mail (and pop in letters to aliens), Medlin was forced to put another mailbox labeled “Alien” beneath it to appease visitors and to preserve his own postal deliveries.

-10. It's impossible to sneak into Area 51 without being spotted—and use of deadly force is authorized if anyone tries to evade security.
+10. It's impossible to sneak into Area 51 without being spotted.

-Given the intense nature of its secrecy, it comes as no surprise that Area 51 is heavily guarded.
-Pilots who purposefully fly into the restricted air zone can face court-martial, dishonorable discharge, and a stint in the can.
-The land is patrolled by “cammo dudes,” men wearing camouflage that have been seen driving around the area keeping an eye out for pesky civilians looking to break into the area.
-But truth-seekers, beware: Signs placed outside the area warn that Area 51 security is authorized to use deadly force on anyone looking to sneak onto the property.
+It should come as no surprise that Area 51 is heavily guarded.
+Pilots who purposefully fly into the restricted air zone can face court martial, dishonorable discharge, and a possible prison sentence.
+Men wearing camouflage have been seen driving around the area keeping an eye out for nosey civilians.
+But truth-seekers beware: Signs placed outside the perimeter warn that Area 51 security is authorized to use deadly force on anyone sneaking onto the property.